MikeDigitize/Animator/README.md

     .then(function(elements) {

     /**
-      * Any sequenced elements are passed into the next callback.
+      * Sequenced elements are passed into the next `then` callback.
       *	Return a transition / animation / combo to continue the chain.
       */